What are Efex Appliques?

 We have come so far!!
 Next I needed to get it painted.
 I decided to use Benjamin Moore Advance Paint for a perfect classic finish.
 I used my Homeright Finish Max and applied 3 thin coats over the whole thing.
 Finally its time to apply the appliques!

-Rapid Fuse is the adhesive of choice!
-It works fast, but not too fast, and is great for the Efex material.
-After dry fitting the appliques on the dresser, I flipped them over and applied the Rapid Fuse to the appliqué.
 I was certain to add it to any spot I knew would touch the dresser.
-Rapid Fuse does allow you enough time to apply and shift your piece, so dont worry if its not immediately in place.
+Rapid Fuse does allow you enough time to apply and shift your piece, so don’t worry if it’s not immediately in place.
 Breathe, and get it corrected.

 I was really impressed with how solid they felt!
 I had worried they would feel flimsy but I was completely wrong.

 I decided to take my modern masters and create a faded stencil effect on the sides of the drawers!
-Its just the most subtle pop that wouldn’t be over bearing and instead created a timeless touch.
+It’s just the most subtle pop that wouldn’t be over bearing and instead created a timeless touch.

 I love how all the details came together, both old and new.
 The Efex Appliques were perfect for the bowed front.
 I never have to worry about them pulling away since they mold directly to the surface.